MichaelNeas/laboratory/practice/swift/README.md

 - Closures Are Reference Types
 - A closure is said to escape a function when the closure is passed as an argument to the function, but is called after the function returns, escaping requires explicit `self`
 - An autoclosure is a closure that is automatically created to wrap an expression that’s being passed as an argument to a function.
+- Enumerations with associated values of any given type are known as discriminated unions, tagged unions, or variants in other programming languages.
+Associated values are dynamic in nature compared to raw values.
+- Raw values can be strings, characters, or any of the integer or floating-point number types.
+Each raw value must be unique within its enumeration declaration.
+- recursive enumeration is an enumeration that has another instance of the enumeration as the associated value for one or more of the enumeration cases.
+- System.Enum is a reference type, but any specific enum type is a value type.